-Expand knowledge of various infections/microorganisms, mode of transmission, prevention of spread and treatments available in order to understand why Department of Health/local policies and procedures have been put in place.
+Expand knowledge of various infections/microorganisms, modes of transmission, prevention of spread and treatments available in order to understand why Department of Health/local policies and procedures have been put in place.

 Undertake morning reviews of inpatient wards to ascertain if any patients have new symptoms of loose stools or vomiting, to then undertake assessment of the patient, give advice and ensure patient is monitored appropriately.
 To minimise cross infection, ward closures and optimise patient management.